-The Sultanate of Oman: A nation located in the southwest corner of the Arabian Peninsula, defined by its abundant diversity.
+Nestled in the picturesque southeast corner of the Arabian Peninsula, Oman is renowned for its remarkable diversity.
 A land where the colorful strands of history, traditions, languages, and landscapes are carefully woven into a vibrant tapestry rich in culture.
-The country is recognized by the World Economic Forum in 2017 at the 4th safest country in the world.
+The country is recognized by the World Economic Forum in 2017 as the 4th safest country in the world.

-Before 1970 the Sultanate was one of the least developed countries in the Arab world, with an average life expectancy of 49 years.
-Thanks to the leadership and wisdom of Sultan Qaboos Bin Said, the country experienced a period of rapid modernization lifting the nation out of poverty.
+Before 1970 the Sultanate was among the least developed countries in the Arab world, with an average life expectancy of 49 years.
+Thanks to the leadership and wisdom of His Majesty Sultan Qaboos Bin Said, the country experienced a period of rapid modernization and used its oil wealth to lift the nation out of poverty.
 Today, Oman has a highly-developed highway system, hundreds of schools, colleges, and universities, hundreds of modern hospitals, and a growing and innovative private sector.
-This period of modernization was met with reverence to the traditions of the Sultanate leading to the preservation of the rich Omani heritage and a harmonization between tradition and modernity.
+This period of modernization was met with reverence for the traditions of the Sultanate, leading to the preservation of the rich Omani heritage and harmonization between tradition and modernity.

 VIDEO: “#Oman: Where Language and Culture Meet”

 VIDEO: What is it like to study Arabic in Oman?